jrunestone/group-tabs-by-domain-extension/README.md

 Groups Chrome tabs by their top domain name

 INSTALL
-Switch to dev mode in chrome://extensions and choose load unpacked and select the dist folder
+Switch to dev mode in chrome://extensions and choose load unpacked and select the folder

 RUN
 Hit Alt+Shift+P anywhere to group tabs by domain